Step 2: Other OSHA Requirements That May Apply to Your Jobsite

 standards that may apply and point you to information to help you comply with those standards.

 require their employees to wear appropriate personal protective equipment

 (PPE) in all operations where employees are exposed to hazardous conditions or where

 OSHA's construction standards indicate the need for using PPE to reduce the hazards.

 - Hand and Power Tools.
-Hand and power tools are common at nearly
+Hand and power tools are common at nearly every construction jobsite.

 - Do you use concrete or masonry products

 on your jobsite?

 - Review OSHA booklets.

 - Read the standards.